 HIV treatment and care

-Every year, almost 2 million people find out that they’re living with HIV.
-And yet, more than half of these people don’t get the lifesaving treatment they need.
+Every year, 1.7 million people find out that they’re living with HIV.
+And yet, 33% of people living with HIV don’t get the lifesaving treatment they need.
 For many this is because they belong to marginalised groups, such as sex workers and people who use drugs, who struggle to access healthcare services.

 We believe access to HIV treatment and care is a basic human right.
 And yet, millions of people living with HIV around the world are still denied access every day.